applecv3/Data-structures-and-Algorithms/README.md

 Data structures and Algorithms with python

-Each name of the files represents what it's about
+Each filename represents what it's about